apamo/qlik-merge-demo/README.md

 ### Data Source

 - SQL Server with Northwind sample database
-- Add two new columns to Customers table: ModifiedDate and Operation.
+- Add two new columns to the Customers table: 'ModifiedDate' as a datetime data type and Operation as text.
-- Create a SQL trigger to store the current timestamp on ModifiedDate column when a record is modified:
+- Create a SQL trigger to store the current timestamp on 'ModifiedDate' column when a record is modified:

 `CREATE TRIGGER trg_Customers_UpdateModifiedDate
 ON dbo.Customers